-Caution: The hardness of carrots does make them a choking hazard.
-This is rare but err on the side of caution and don’t leave your dog – particularly small dogs or puppies – alone with carrots.
+Caution: Raw carrots for dogs are a choking hazard due to their hardness.
+This is rare, but err on the side of caution and don’t leave your dog, particularly small dogs or puppies, alone while eating carrots.

 Can Dogs Eat Cooked Carrots?

 Yes.
-Cooked carrots are actually ideal for dogs since cooking breaks down the carrot’s tough cellular walls allowing greater absorption of vitamins and nutrients.
+Cooked carrots for dogs are ideal since cooking breaks down the carrot’s tough cellular walls allowing greater absorption of its vitamins and nutrients.

 Some recipes call for raw carrots that are then baked; some call for precooked carrots.

 Baked, broiled, boiled or steamed, cooked carrots are a beneficial ingredient to any recipe.

 Carrots for dogs should not have butter, salt or other spices unless a dog food recipe specifically calls for it.
 The extra fat and salt take away from the beneficial nature of carrots.

 Peas, like carrots, are an excellent source of fiber and nutrients and can safely be fed to your dog.

 Also like carrots, cooked peas provide more health benefits to your dog since cooking breaks down the celluloid walls of peas and allows greater nutrient absorption.